Dallas ACAP was established in June 2001. Since inception, over 800 students have graduated from the program as of June 2018.

 What is the Cost?

-Dallas ACAP is free to the students; however, we estimate the cost to approximate $1,100 per student.
-If you wish to financially support Dallas ACAP 2016 or future ACAP programs, please see the 2016 Dallas ACAP Corporate Prospectus and/or complete the Dallas ACAP Financial Support Form.
+Dallas ACAP is free to the students; however, we estimate the cost to approximate $1,200 per student.
+If you wish to financially support future Dallas ACAP programs, please see the 2019 Dallas ACAP Corporate Prospectus.
+Click here.

 Is There More?